recumbent/build-it-right-2019/PITCHME.md

 Note:

 So its all sunshine and roses then?
-Well no... so long as you can live within the constraints yes, but its its own language and ecosystem and, to take the obvious example, the lack of a foreign function interface means more work to solve some problems like a hard dependency on a javascript SDK.
+Well no... so long as you can live within the constraints yes, but it is a distinct language and ecosystem to learn and, to take the obvious example, the lack of a foreign function interface means more work to solve some problems like a hard dependency on a javascript SDK.

 ---